-It's only been a decade since the craft cocktail movement began in Budapest, yet dark cocktail dens with speakeasy vibes and bow tie-wearing bartenders have already spread across town.
-Discerning drinkers can sip on expertly prepared Manhattans or ambitious contemporary concoctions, some of them made with local Hungarian liquors and spirits.
-The only bad news is that the price points aren't exactly wallet-friendly.
+It's only been a little over a decade since Budapest's craft cocktail movement set in motion, yet dark cocktail dens and bow tie-wearing bartenders seem to be all the rage across town.
+Discerning drinkers can sip both expertly prepared classics and contemporary concoctions, some of them made with local Hungarian liquors.
+The only downside?
+Price points aren't exactly wallet-friendly.

 Hiding on a side street near the city center, Boutiq is an upscale cocktail bar that pioneered Budapest's craft cocktail movement under the helm of owner Zoltán Nagy.
 Maroon-colored walls and dim lighting project speakeasy vibes into the snug space, where each bartender partakes in a rigorous training process before being permitted behind the bar.
 They serve the drinks with a laser-like focus and a bit of theatrics.

 The cocktail menu features a dozen or so of Boutiq's own concoctions, but they will also make a classic Manhattan or Sazerac if that's more your speed.
 For a local angle, try the Budapest Spritz, featuring Unicum, the iconic Hungarian herbal liqueur.
 Boutiq Bar isn't cheap – most mixed drinks run €10-13 – but the place can stand up to any cocktail bar around the world, both in terms of ambiance and technical knowledge.
 Advance booking is recommended for Fridays and Saturdays.